drmayao/academic-kickstart/content/research/AV/index.md

 slides: ""
 ---

-The increasing autonomy and connectivity of ground vehicles have...
+The rapidly increasing autonomy and connectivity of ground vehicles have shown great promise to transform the mobility demand in the near future.
+Meanwhile,